 Extending and the usual mistakes

 Add to the pole before the plant overtops it rather than after, since a stem that has grown past its support flops and is awkward to retrain.
-Most problems come from two habits: letting the pole dry out, so roots never grip, and tying stems so tightly that they are throttled or snapped.
-Tie loosely, guide rather than force, and let the plant do the climbing itself.
-A pole that stays damp and is extended in good time turns a sprawling, leggy aroid into an upright specimen with markedly larger leaves.
+Extending is easiest with a stackable or telescoping pole, or by lashing a second mesh tube onto the first and packing it with fresh damp sphagnum so the roots carry straight on up.
+Most problems come from two habits: letting the pole dry out, so the roots never grip, and tying stems so tightly that they are throttled or snapped.
+Tie loosely with soft ties, guide rather than force, and let the plant do the climbing itself.
+A pole that stays damp and is extended in good time turns a sprawling, leggy aroid into an upright specimen with markedly larger leaves, which is the whole reason to bother with one.